lilellia/MAGI/characters/Molva Iselle.md

 - Her last name comes from the Russian word <ruby><rb>королева</rb><rt style="font-size: 75%;">*koroleva*</rt></ruby>, meaning "queen".
 She controls water magic, so there is a loose association chain between water → rain → reign (homophone) → queen.
 Her given name, Iselle, is of unknown origin [(source)](https://nameberry.com/babyname/Iselle) but could be related to names such as Isabelle.
   - Her given name resembles that of Isolde Ennets, deuteragonist of *Elena*, another of Lily Ellington's books.
 In particular, they are both deuteragonists who share the nickname *Isa*.
 That Iselle's last name is a corruption of "queen" is also a reference to Isolde being a princess of her home nation of Incerin.
+- Her favorite animal is the otter, a fact alluded to by her MCA/Team MAGI codename.
 - Character appearance references:
   - Her general appearance is inspired by [this recolored image](./references/molva-iselle-01.png) of Etou Kanami from the anime *Toji no Miko* — [(original image)](https://rei.animecharactersdatabase.com/uploads/chars/thumbs/200/42795-1277625042.jpg).
   - Her Gown is inspired by [this dress](./references/molva-iselle-02.jpg), sold [here](https://flashyouandme.com/product/deep-water-mesh-babydoll-dress-with-deep-decollette/).
 Obviously, that's a lot more translucent than Iselle could wear on its own (which bespeaks its existence as lingerie), so she has a white bandeau bra and a pair of white spandex shorts that come a few centimeters short of the hem of the skirt, which itself reaches just past her mid-thigh (a bit longer than the reference image's).
 In addition, the skirt is "streaked withh lighter blues and whites", similar to the train of Elsa's ice dress in *Frozen*, though done as streaks of color rather than snowflake patterns.